 STAs affiliated with a non-AP MLD that is associated with an NSTR soft AP MLD and APs affiliated with an NSTR soft AP MLD shall follow the procedure defined in 35.3.13.6 “Start time sync PPDUs medium access” when intending to transmit in the non-primary link with the following additional constraints.

-A STA affiliated with the non-AP MLD may initiate a PPDU transmission to its associated NSTR soft AP in the non-primary link only if the STA affiliated with the same MLD in the primary link is also initiating the PPDU as a TXOP holder with the same start time.
+A STA affiliated with the non-AP MLD may initiate a PPDU transmission to its associated AP affiliated with the NSTR soft AP MLD in the non-primary link only if the STA affiliated with the same MLD in the primary link is also initiating the PPDU as a TXOP holder with the same start time.

 An AP affiliated with the NSTR soft AP MLD may initiate a PPDU transmission to its associated non-AP STA in the non-primary link only if the AP affiliated with the same NSTR soft AP MLD in the primary link is also initiating the PPDU as a TXOP holder with the same start time.

-A TXOP responder may send a response independent of the condition of the other link of the NSTR link pair.

 35.3.13 Multi-link channel access